JeanLebrument/iOSModulesArchitecture/README.md

 ## FAQ

 **Q: How can I transfer objects from one module to another?**
 A: CoreData is the perfect tool for this.
-Send the string entity id of the storred object to your second module, then retrieve the object from core data using the entity id.
+Send the string entity id of the stored object to your second module, then retrieve the object from core data using the entity id.